jemmy512/book-notes/linux/linux-mem.md

             total_scan += delta;
             total_scan = min(total_scan, (2 * freeable));

-            /* Normally, we should not scan less than batch_size objects in one
-            * pass to avoid too frequent shrinker calls, but if the slab has less
-            * than batch_size objects in total and we are really tight on memory,
-            * we will try to reclaim all available objects, otherwise we can end
-            * up failing allocations although there are plenty of reclaimable
-            * objects spread over several slabs with usage less than the
-            * batch_size.
-            *
-            * We detect the "tight on memory" situations by looking at the total
-            * number of objects we want to scan (total_scan).
-If it is greater
-            * than the total number of objects on slab (freeable), we must be
-            * scanning at high prio and therefore should try to reclaim as much as
-            * possible. */
             while (total_scan >= batch_size || total_scan >= freeable) {
                 unsigned long ret;
                 unsigned long nr_to_scan = min(batch_size, total_scan);